João Mário (footballer, born January 1993): Benfica

+Beşiktaş

+On 4 September 2024, João Mário was loaned to Beşiktaş until the end of the season.
+He scored seven goals in all competitions, adding four assists.

+In June 2025, the mandatory €2 million purchase clause was activated and João Mário signed a permanent contract.
+On 12 September, however, he was loaned to Super League Greece club AEK Athens.

 International career

 Of Angolan descent, João Mário earned 82 caps for Portugal at youth level, including 13 for the under-21 team.
 He made his senior debut on 11 October 2014, replacing Cristiano Ronaldo for the final 14 minutes of the friendly against France in Paris: soon after coming on, he was fouled by Paul Pogba for a penalty converted by Ricardo Quaresma, in an eventual 2–1 loss.

 João Mário represented Portugal at the UEFA European Under-21 Championship in 2015, netting the only goal of their opening group win over England as the tournament ended with a runner-up finish.
 He was selected by the full side for their UEFA Euro 2016 campaign, starting in the first match, a 1–1 draw with Iceland in Saint-Étienne; he played in all of his team's seven games during Euro 2016, including the final against France which they won.

 João Mário scored his first goal for the nation on 10 November 2017, closing the 3–0 friendly defeat of Saudi Arabia.
 Subsequently, he was included in the final squad for the 2018 FIFA World Cup.

 In November 2022, João Mário was named in the squad for the 2022 World Cup in Qatar.
+The following 28 May, he announced his retirement from international play.

 Personal life

 João Mário's older brother, Wilson, is also a footballer.
 He too graduated from Sporting's youth academy.

+In June 2022, João Mário married Marta Branco Oliveira with whom he already had a 1-year-old daughter.